Bad Credit Installment Loans Gain Market Share

 How Pending CFPB Regulations Will Affect Installment Loans

 The pending regulations proposed by the CFPB address certain types of bad credit installment loans as well as payday loans.
-If an installment loan has an annual percentage rate of at least 36 percent, the loan term is at least 45 days and the payments on that loan are made directly from the borrower’s account or paycheck, the new regulations will apply.
+If an installment loan has an annual percentage rate of at least 36 percent, the loan term is at least 45 days and the payments on that loan are made directly from the borrower’s account or paycheck, the new regulations will get started.
 These include:

 • Determine the borrower’s ability to repay by verifying the borrower’s major financial obligations and income.
 Living expenses must be included in the consideration to ensure that the borrower has sufficient income to meet loan repayments as well as all other financial obligations.